 Don’t lose touch with technology.
 That does not mean you have to be on every social network ever made, but you do want to be aware of apps or devices that might benefit you.
 Local libraries often offer classes that teach new computer skills.

 These 11 tips cover activities and hobbies that will help foster a long and happy retirement.
 If you have any comments, please share below.
-You can also access more retirement planning info by clicking here.
+You can also access our list for the top 50 retirement quotes.